buhowski/react-typescript/public/text-data/cinema/LilithsAdventure/LilithsAdventureEN.md

 ## Main Idea

 This animated comedy series tells the story of a sarcastic, sharp-tongued adventurer.
-Her travels through endless worlds became possible thanks to a unique artifact—a traveler's journal.
+Her travels through endless worlds became possible thanks to a unique artifact — a traveler's journal.

 Her very first journey turned into a trap: due to carelessness, she permanently lost access to her home dimension.
 Now, lost in the unknown, the heroine tries to unravel the journal's secrets to find her way home.
 However, her impulsiveness and adventurous nature constantly lead her into new, even more dangerous escapades.